stclib/STC/docs/coroutine_api.md

 |`cco_runtime`      | Struct type | Runtime object to manage cco_taskrunner states |

 ## Rules
 1. Avoid declaring local variables within a `cco_routine` scope.
-Place them in the coroutine struct.
+They are only alive until next `cco_yield*` or `cco_await*` suspension point.
+Normally place them in the coroutine struct.
 Be particularly careful with control variables in loops.
 2. Do not call ***cco_yield\**** or ***cco_await\**** inside a `switch` statement within a `cco_routine` scope.
 In general, use `if-else-if` to avoid this trap.
 3. Do not call ***cco_yield\**** or ***cco_await\**** after the `cco_finally:` label.